Title: Coordinator of the PS 21 Eagle Leadership Academy

 - Experience working well independently and in collaborative teams.

-- High School Diploma or GED equivalent, combination of education and experience.
-Bachelor’s degree preferred, ideally in early childhood education, psychology, or related fields.
+- Bachelor’s degree required, ideally in early childhood education, psychology, or related fields.

 - Strong skills in Google Docs, Sheets, Slides, Sites, and Calendar